 Two Michelin-starred restaurants

-Following the success of the art-themed restaurant Bibo and The Ocean by Olivier Bellin, dining group Le Comptoir continues its winning streak with Ecriture at H Queen’s, which was awarded two Michelin stars in its first year of opening.
+Ecriture at H Queen’s continues its winning streak in its second year of opening.
 A French fine-dining venue named after renowned Korean artist Park Seo-Bo’s groundbreaking abstract expressionist series, Ecriture attempts to emulate Park’s art through bold colours and designs relying heavily on shapes and lines.
 With an open kitchen in the centre and floor-to-ceiling windows, diners can experience the best views and French culinary art.

 Originating from Osaka, Japan, the Hong Kong branch of Kashiwaya serves kaiseki cuisine, using seasonal ingredients flown in from Japan – even the soft water used to cook the rice.
 The food is served on crockery made by artisans with more than four centuries of collective history and experience.
 Upon said crockery, expect to be served dishes including sashimi, brine boiled clams and snow crab, served four ways.

 Pierre Gagnaire is a culinary artist who whips up fantastic creations for diners to savour, all while you enjoy the view from the top floor of the Mandarin Oriental.
 While the food here is described as modern French, it’s still deeply rooted in traditional Gallic cooking.
 The menu changes regularly to reflect the seasonal produce available but expect dishes like John Dory with tamarillo, cucumber, fresh mint and chorizo as well as excellent cheeses from the master refiner Bernard Anthony.